DDS-GmbH/jocument/README.md

 1. It's easy to load templates from various sources (classpath, filesystem, network, ...).
 2. After loading the template file and MIME Type it gets immediately validated.
-3. The template instance provides an interface to start report generations asynchronously and synchronously.
+3. The template instance provides an interface to start document generations asynchronously and synchronously.

 ### Report